openSUSE/scatool-container/README.md

    1. Create a symlink to the container's working directory
    2. Create the podman quadlet directory
    3. Create an empty `${HOME}/.config/containers/mounts.conf` file
-   4. Install the [scamonitor.container](https://github.com/openSUSE/scatool-container/blob/main/scamonitor.container) quadlet file
+   4. Install the [scamonitor.container](https://github.com/openSUSE/scatool-container/blob/main/scamonitor.container) quadlet file to `${HOME}/.config/containers/systemd/scamonitor.container`

 > [!NOTE]
 > The `scamonitor.service` will pull the `scatool:latest` image if not found.
 You can manually pull the image with: